-This course presents original readings of the history of the field including psychoanalysis, depth psychology, and behaviorism, cognitive and humanistic approaches.
-In addition students learn the assumptions and applications of current approaches including transpersonal psychology, consciousness, brain physiology, queer theory and positive psychology.
-Students examine basic differences in theories including: what the goal of development is; are developmental stages important or do we need to just look at empowerment; or can we use critical theory to question the societal oppression of people.
-Students will be able to examine three theorists and their assumptions, and also create a scholarly paper on one specific area of human development.
+This course presents original readings on human development traditions which can include psychoanalysis, depth psychology, behaviorism, cognitive, humanistic, feminist, or indigenous perspectives.
+In addition, students learn the assumptions and applications in a current area of research that they choose which could include constructivist, black feminist critical theory, post-colonial psychology, somatics, depth psychology, transpersonal psychology, consciousness, brain physiology, queer theory, and/or positive psychology.
+Students examine basic differences in theories including: the goal of development, stage theory vs nonlinear development, critical theory of societal oppression, and applications for individual, community and organization human development.

-• Critically examine the assumptions and approaches of three or more human development theorists

-• Write a scholarly paper that demonstrates an in-depth understanding of one or more specific areas of human development
+- Critically examine the assumptions and approaches of three or more human development theorists - Write a scholarly paper that demonstrates an in-depth understanding of one or more specific areas of human development